FasterXML/jackson/contribution/jackson-coding-style-guide.md

 - **Recommendation**: Lines should not exceed 100 characters.
 - **Javadocs**: Strict adherence to a maximum of 100 characters per line is recommended.

+## Testing Conventions

+### Test Class Naming

+- **XxxxTest**: Now The preferred naming convention has shifted to "XxxTest".
+In the past, test classes were typically named "TestXxx".
+- **JUnit and Maven Compatibility**: It is important to note that for `JUnit` integration with `Maven`, test classes must either start or end with `"Test"` to be automatically included in test runs.

+### Failing Tests

+- **Dedicated Directory for Failing Tests**: For reproduction of bugs, Jackson projects keep a set of failing tests under `src/test/java/**/failing`.
+- **Execution Policy**: These tests are excluded from automatic execution.
+They are specifically designed for manual runs to facilitate the reproduction and investigation of reported issues.